taichi-dev/taichi/docs/debugging.rst

 +++++++++++++++++++++

 Taichi has an advanced optimization engine to make your Taichi kernel to be as fast as it could.
-But like what the ``gcc -O3`` does, sometimes advanced optimization can lead to bugs as it tries too hard.
+But like what ``gcc -O3`` does, advanced optimization may occasionally lead to bugs as it tries too hard.
 This includes runtime errors such as:

 ```RuntimeError: [verify.cpp:basic_verify@40] stmt 8 cannot have operand 7.```